 - Then walk your leashed dog to greet them.

 - Just casually start walking in the same direction.
 If your dog is still barky, have your guest walk in the street (if that’s safe).
+We call this the “parallel walk” method of introductions.

 - Gradually close distance between your guest and your dog while continuing to move forward.